GalSim-developers/GalSim/docs/_build/html/_sources/photon.rst.txt

 Moffat-profile PSFs.
 GalSim extends this technique to enable photon shooting for nearly all of its possible objects, except for deconvolutions.

-When we "shoot" a `GSObject`, :math:`N_\gamma` photons are created with fluxes :math:`f_i` and positions :math:`x_i`.
-The total photon flux within any region has an expectation value of the integrated surface brightness of the `GSObject` in that region, and the total photon flux in any two regions are uncorrelated.
+When we "shoot" a `GSObject` or `ChromaticObject`, :math:`N_\gamma` photons are created with fluxes :math:`f_i` and positions :math:`x_i`.
+The total photon flux within any region has an expectation value of the integrated surface brightness of the object in that region, and the total photon flux in any two regions are uncorrelated.
 The actual realized flux in each region is distributed according to Poisson statistics of the number of photons that actually fall in the region.